ahallemberg/netpower/README.md

 ## Setup

-To get started run and source your shell
+To get started execute setup.sh and then source you bashrc

     ./setup.sh